Skip to main content

 Mindfulness is a measurable biological intervention.
 Regular practice lowers cortisol, reduces inflammation markers like CRP, modestly lowers blood pressure, and changes brain structure on MRI scans.
 The most evidence-based form is Mindfulness-Based Stress Reduction (MBSR), an 8-week structured program developed at the University of Massachusetts.

-Is mindfulness "woo-woo" or actual medicine?
+Is mindfulness "woo-woo" or medicine?

-Meditation often gets dismissed as a vague, spiritual practice.
-The data tell a different story.
-Mindfulness is a measurable biological intervention.
-It lowers cortisol, lowers blood pressure, reduces systemic inflammation markers, and changes brain structure visibly on MRI scans.
-In Medicine 3.0, stress management is not optional.
-It is a foundation.
-You can eat clean and lift weights every day, but if your sympathetic nervous system is stuck in fight-or-flight, your body is in a low-grade state of inflammation.
-Mindfulness is the off switch.
+In Medicine 3.0, stress management is one of the foundations.
+You can eat well and lift weights every day, but if your sympathetic nervous system is stuck in fight-or-flight, your body stays in a low-grade state of inflammation.
+Mindfulness is the off switch for that response.

 Jon Kabat-Zinn put mindfulness on the medical map in 1979 by founding the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusetts.1 MBSR is an 8-week structured course that teaches a secular form of meditation, body awareness, and mindful movement.
-What the data show after a typical 8-week MBSR program:

 • Inflammation: Studies (Davidson et al., Kaliman et al.) show measurable reductions in CRP and inflammatory gene expression after consistent practice.5